JMatoso/Sharer/README.md

 # Sharer
 Sharer, online file explorer.
-A way to share your files in the computer with others devices using an hotspot.
+Sharing your files in the computer with others devices using local network and FTP protocol.